brentPhil/cateringhub/docs/supabase-setup.md

 2. **Admin**
    - All user permissions
    - Can view all users
-   - Can read settings
+   - Can read and modify settings

-3. **Superadmin**
-   - All admin permissions
    - Can delete users
-   - Can modify settings
    - Can manage user roles

 ## Troubleshooting